BLUEBOOK OF PIANOS

 The age of a particular instrument is not nearly as important as the condition, grade or construction.

 This information is intended for use in public libraries and educational institutions to inform the buying public of accurate prices and value.
 The age of your piano is determined by the serial number.
-You may look it up at Ages of Pianos.

 "THE E BOOK" FOR USED PIANO PRICES"